-- Delivery of regular training on contextual harm to safeguarding partners through 2022-23 reaching 67 multi-agency delegates, and our annual CSE awareness day. - Continuing to develop and promote online safety work, through training and promotion of our policy and resources. - Page Oversight of our Catch 22 Risk & Resilience Service, an integrated substance misuse, child exploitation and missing from home service, focused on mitigating risk and promoting resilience in young people in Merton. - A new protocol regarding Self-Harm and Suicidal Ideation was developed and launched, with 2 training sessions held in October 2023 reaching 30 partners.
+- Delivery of regular training on contextual harm to safeguarding partners through 2022-23 reaching 67 multi-agency delegates, and our annual CSE awareness day. - Continuing to develop and promote online safety work, through training and promotion of our policy and resources. - through training and promotion of our policy and resources.

+Oversight of our Catch 22 Risk & Resilience Service, an integrated substance misuse, child exploitation and missing from home service, focused on mitigating risk and promoting resilience in young people in Merton. - A new protocol regarding Self-Harm and Suicidal Ideation was developed and launched, with 2 training sessions held in October 2023 reaching 30 partners.

-subgroup also oversaw publication of an Antibullying Best Practice Toolkit alongside Guidance for Schools, with a launch event held in Q3.
+The subgroup also oversaw publication of an Antibullying Best Practice Toolkit alongside Guidance for Schools, with a launch event held in Q3.
 This incorporated best practice from national and local resources including case studies, alongside recommended tools and approaches.